AidenFliss/CatPrinterBLE/README.md

 This is a command line program that provides basic functionality to use one of the most recent models (as of March 2025) of Cat Printers: model `MXW01`.
 It can load any image, it will resize it to the proper resolution and apply a dithering pattern to smooth the gradients after the color reduction.

-It requires the [.NET 8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and it supports Windows and, theoretically, Linux, but this has not been tested.
+It requires the [.NET 8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and it supports only Windows for now.

 ## Why